aniketpant/aniketpant.github.com/_posts/2012-12-31-two-zero-twelve.markdown

 I [moved on](/notes/moving-on) to Jekyll from WordPress which has been a great experience in itself.
 Because of this tiny change, I have a stronger understanding of OOCSS as I used [inuit.css](http://inuitcss.com).
 Thank you [Harry](http://csswizardry) for inuit.css.

 **The Mutiny:** I am now working with [Web Mutiny](http://webmutiny.in) as a technical lead.
+A personal thanks to [King Sidharth](http://kingsidharth.com) for getting me on the team.

-**Mark My Word:** I must say that this has been the most fulfilling part of the year.
+**[Mark My Word](http://markmyword.in):** I must say that this has been the most fulfilling part of the year.
 I will able to take a short break after 2nd February 2013.

+<span class="note">P.S</span>
+I will be concentrating more towards poetry, working out, and more open source contribution to some of the great projects I have been working with.